goauthentik/authentik/website/integrations/services/hoarder/index.md

 The following placeholders will be used:

--   `hoarder.company` is the FQDN of the hoarder install.
+-   `hoarder.company` is the FQDN of the Hoarder install.
 -   `authentik.company` is the FQDN of the authentik install.

 ## Authentik configuration